springload/frontend-starter-kit/docs/frontend-checklist.md

 # Frontend project checklist

-Copy this file to your project as an Issue and go through the checklist.
+Copy this file into a new `Issue` on your project and go through the checklist.

 These rules aren't mandatory and might not make sense for your project, so use your common sense.